KMS1260/Network-Traffic-Analysis-Intrusion-Investigation/02-network-incident-investigation-remediation/README.md

 #

-We will now examine the Windows security logs to determine if any unauthorized local accounts were created in the Windows Server 2019 machine.
+We will now examine the Windows security logs to determine if any unauthorised local accounts were created in the Windows Server 2019 machine.

 We will use **Event Viewer**.